Apples: Malus spp. (R+++)

 • around 6 months

 Blue Pearmain is an exceedingly controversial apple.
 Some consider it to be one of their favorites, others don't care for it at all.
-This may, in part, have to do with climate (the north may be preferred).
+This may, in part, have to do with climate (with the north seemingly producing better quality apples).

 Zone